TL;DR

 You can modify and edit your ad accordingly.

 9. Click Publish.
-Your ads will be in the review, and Facebook will approve them if they meet the regulations.
+Your ads will go into review, and Facebook will approve them if they meet the regulations.
 After that, people will see your ads as they browse the Marketplace.

 Below is an example of a Facebook Marketplace ad.